 Practices will be supported to access a GP Data Report that demonstrates practice performance against PIP QI benchmarks.
 This report is a great way to identify the health needs across your region and assist you to identify areas of improvement that will ultimately lead to an increase in patient visits and better patient outcomes.

-The report uses de-identified data drawn from PATCAT.
-For more information on your data sharing agreement process through PENCS software or how to use your GP Data Report, contact your Murray PHN Primary Care Consultant.
+The Report uses de-identified data drawn from PATCAT.
+For more information on your data sharing agreement process through PENCS software or how to use your GP Data Report, contact your Murray PHN Quality Improvement Consultant.

 - Commit to demonstrating quality improvement through activities that align to the needs of their patients.
 Information already captured within practice systems will be used to assist in developing innovative strategies that drive improvement.

 - Share a minimum set of aggregated data with Murray PHN.
 This will be in accordance with the 10 key improvement measures, and collated at a local level by PHNs to assist in supporting improvement and understanding health needs.
 Data provided will be de-identified and any measures from an individual practice will not be made available to the Department of Health.

 General practice staff can contact a Quality Improvement Consultant at Murray PHN for support with their quality improvement activities or general PIP QI queries e: GPsupport@murrayphn.org.au